-at a slightly higher level, just above \$250,000.
-The relatively consistent or contained cost is the key finding.
+constant, but at a slightly higher level, around \$300,000.
+Costs are relatively consistent or contained cost over time.

-Figure 2: TDC per Unit 2003 to 2019 - New Construction with Tax Credits in the Metro Area (Adjusted for Construction Inflation, 2020 Dollars)
+Figure 2: TDC per Unit 2003 to 2020 - New Construction with Tax Credits in the Metro Area (Adjusted for Construction Inflation, 2021 Dollars)